martynakiljan/crud-app/README.md

 <h1> CRUD Website with React and an External API </h1>

 -------

-- I use an external API from MeCallAPI.com.
+- I use an external API from https://www.melivecode.com/
-- I use React and Type Script
 - I use MUI https://mui.com/ -  The React component library

+technologies: REACT & TYPE SCRIPT, NPM and MUI

 *i  I display users, I Can add new and remove or can edit them.
 The form is also validated.*